 In either case, you must check that the documents are genuine and that the person presenting them is the rightful holder.
 You must also make a clear copy of each document in a format that cannot manually be altered and retain the copy securely.
 You should keep the copies for the duration of the employment, and for a further two years after, with a note of the date when you conducted the check.

-Since 28 January 2019, in certain circumstances employers have been able to conduct free online checks.
+In certain circumstances employers may be able to conduct free online checks.
 The Home Office’s online checking service is designed to make it easier and quicker for employers to carry out the necessary checks, providing access to up-to-date and real-time information about a migrants’ right to work.

 It also provides greater security, as you no longer need to rely on physical documents when checking a migrants’ immigration status, reducing the risk of forged documents being presented to you and exposing you to liability.

 It will not be possible to conduct an online Right to Work check in all circumstances.
 This will depend on whether an individual has an immigration status that can be checked online.
 Currently, the online service supports checks in respect of non-EEA nationals who hold current biometric residence permits or biometric residence cards, and for EEA nationals who have been granted status under the EU Settlement Scheme.

 To use the online checking service you will need to obtain the employee’s permission to request the check.
 If an individual does not wish to prove their right to work using the online service, even if their immigration status or documentation is compatible, you should conduct a manual check instead.

 The online service works on the basis of the individual accessing their right to work record held with the Home Office.
 They may then share this information with you by providing you with a ‘share code’ generated by this service.